CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-5.md

 1. Instead of modifying the previous code again, you’ll work in a new folder that already contains the updated observability-enabled files.
 Understand how telemetry, tracing, and monitoring are integrated using Microsoft Agent Framework Observability and Application Insights.

-1. In visual studio code, before openening new folder, select `.env` file and copy the content and keep it safely in a notepad.
+1. In visual studio code, before opening new folder, select `.env` file and copy the content and keep it safely in a notepad.

 1. Once done, click on **file** option from top menu and select **Open Folder**.